Academic Policies & Procedures

 - The secretary will verify that the student's approved advisory committee form is in the student's file and reserve a meeting room.
 Confirmation of the meeting date, time, and location will be communicated to the student and the committee members via email.

-This meeting should take place no later than the eighth week of classes in the student's second semester of enrollment.
-The course prescription meeting is an official graduate student meeting.
-Graduate student meetings may only be held when classes are in session.
-No such meetings may be scheduled during final examination week or vacation periods.
+This official graduate student meeting should take place no later than the eighth week of classes in the student's second semester of enrollment.

-A doctoral student's course prescription includes research skill courses plus a ninety-credit combination of major, minor, elective, and dissertation credits.
+A doctoral student's course prescription consists of a minimum of ninety credits, including research skill, major area of study, minor area of study, elective, and dissertation credits.
 The distribution of credits in these areas is normally as follows:

 - Major courses (minimum 30 credits)